 Newly planted beds will need to be watered well as they become established.
 It is recommended that soil is kept moist, which in our dry climate in Colorado may mean watering 3 days per week or more.
 Each time you water your flowers, make sure that the soil is moistened well below the surface to reach the roots.

-Should you like help with the design and maintenance of your annual flower beds please contact us using the form below!
+Should you like help with the design and maintenance of your annual flower beds please contact us!